 As summer turns to fall, my summer cocktail series must come to an end.
 Today certainly feels like one of the first days of fall; I’m huddled under a blanket next to Cookie, listening to cars run through puddles outside, and icy cold, fruity drinks don’t sound quite so appealing.
 I think today’s gimlet, my tenth summer cocktail, will be the last of the series.

-And don’t worry, I have several ideas for fall-themed cocktails that I’ll share as the weather gets cooler!
+I have several ideas for fall-themed cocktails that I’ll share as the weather gets cooler!
 What is your cold weather drink of choice?